cryptlex/lexactivator-ruby/README.md

 # lexactivator-ruby
- LexActivator API wrapper for Python (licensing library)
+ LexActivator API wrapper for Ruby (licensing library)

 Refer to following for documentation: